Gv26/DotaDraft/README.md

 Run `python matches.py` and new matches will begin to be fetched (this is very slow).

-Run `python process.py` to output a file containing the data in a format ready for use as training data.
+Run `python process.py` to generate a file containing the data in a format ready for use as training data.